harness/developer-hub/docs/software-engineering-insights/sei-profiles/workflow-profile.md

 You can configure the profile depending on the factors you want to include in your Lead Time calculations.
 For example, you can:

-* Define the **Start of Change** for relevant commits, which can be commits to source code, pull requests, and deployments to dev, staging, or prod environments.
+* Define the **Start of Change** to start calculating lead time, which can be ticket creation in an issue management system, commits to source code, pull requests, or deployments to dev, staging, or prod environments.
-* Track time spent in various issue status, if the profile is aligned with an issue management tool (such as Jira).
+* Track time spent in various issue statuses, if your profile includes monitoring for an issue management system, such as Jira.
-* Only track time spent in source code lifecycle stages, such as commit to merge and the activities.
+* Track time spent in source code lifecycle stages, such as commit to merge and activities related to pull requests.
+* Track lead time through your CI/CD tools.

 ## Configure Workflow profiles